Andika-Aditya/Projek_Game_Platformer_I-Nootropia/README.md

 <br/>

 All the features of the game **I-Nootropia** are working well, including the math challenge buttons, progress information during gameplay, and the display.
-Hopefully, this game can be improved further, especially in the environment and difficulty.